0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 form the large gains.
 I was expecting further significant falls and didn't foresee the large government stimulus, though don't think the magnitude was predictable :

-> Took unprecedented Fed BS ($4Trillion or 2x 2008) + buying corp debt + repo in response
+> "Took unprecedented Fed BS ($4Trillion or 2x 2008) + buying corp debt + repo in response
-> to a -30% drawdown to prevent financial system meltdown.
+> to a -30% drawdown to prevent financial system meltdown."

 And now, an important public service announcement:

-> To everyone who got into trading stocks this year, I have a little hard truth for you:
+> "To everyone who got into trading stocks this year, I have a little hard truth for you:
 > You're not actually that god at it.
 You just got caught a wild bull market.
-Take some money off the table.
+Take some money off the table."

-Think I agree with that, though not enough to take any money off the table.
-End of year was a bit melt up-ey, do expect decent pullback.
+I'm not sure if it was a bull market or a fed induced asset inflation.
+I do expect a pull back, though not enough to take any money off the table - End of year was a bit melt up-ey.

 In the `Growth Portfolio`, I'm still looking to deploy money into an **Emerging Market Consumer** theme and also a **value orientated special situations** fund, as you do.
 I know, it's a growth portfolio.
 They don't